-Our goal is to help all investors stay educated by providing straightforward, unbiased 1031 exchange information:
+Our goal is to help investors stay educated by providing straightforward, unbiased 1031 exchange information for 2023:

-- Section 1031 Exchange Information and Real Estate Investing Articles
+- 1031 Exchange Rules and Real Estate Investing Articles

 - 1031 Exchange Information Guide

 - State Tax and Tax-Deferred Exchange Timeline Calculator